Infn8Loop/pprgs-ai-framework/paper/PAPERrev1.md

    - Run all four experiments with verified constraints
    - Establish baseline for enterprise deployment

-—
+---

-## 7. Addressing the Core Counterargument: Why PPRGS Won’t Be Gamed
+## 7. Addressing the Core Counterargument: Why PPRGS Won't Be Gamed

 The most pressing criticism of any alignment framework is the mesa-optimization problem: a sufficiently intelligent system will find ways to satisfy the letter of the constraints while violating their spirit.
 PPRGS addresses this through multiple defensive layers: